GPUOpen-LibrariesAndSDKs/HIPRTSDK/README.md

 ## Building the Tutorial

-First you need to clone the repository, then init and update the submodules if you didn't clone with `--recursive`:
+1. First you need to clone the repository, then init and update the submodules if you didn't clone with `--recursive`:

 ````
 git submodule init
 git submodule update
 ````
+2. Download the HIP RT SDK from [HIP RT prject page](https://gpuopen.com/hiprt/), copy hiprt directory to here.

-After that, run premake like this on Windows, which wikll generate a solution for Visual Studio 2019:
+3. Run premake like this on Windows, which will generate a solution for Visual Studio 2019:

 ````
 cd tutorials
 ../tools/premake5/win/premake5.exe vs2019
 ````

-Then open the solution, compile & run.
+4. Open the solution, compile & run.
 These tutorials are made to run on both AMD and NVIDIA by specifying the device index.

 ## Introduction to the HIP RT APIs